italomaia/data-factory/ROADMAP.rst

 Version Roadmap for Library
 ===========================
+1.0 - best data generator avaiable
+0.5 - support for rst, enum? and HTML
-0.4 - xml, markdown and markup methods supported
+0.4 - support xml (using scheme or dtd), markdown, markup and textile methods